tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/4c-ava-kubuntu-refinements.md

 - Right click an empty area of the desktop
 - Select the Desktop Settings option
 - Add a new wallpaper image by clicking the Get New Wallpapers... button.

+## External Backup Disk

+Update `bin/tarHome` as needed for our new setup.